Prince Crawfish: Tale type

-The tale is classified in the East Slavic Folktale Classification (СУС) as type SUS 440, Муж-рак: the heroine marries a crab or water animal that fulfilled the king's tasks; he takes off the animal skin at night to become a handsome youth; the heroine burns the animal skin and has to seek him out.
+The tale is classified in the East Slavic Folktale Classification (СУС) as type SUS 440, Муж-рак: the heroine marries a crawfish or water animal that fulfilled the king's tasks; he takes off the animal skin at night to become a handsome youth; the heroine burns the animal skin and has to seek him out.
+According to Russian folklorist Lev Barag, type SUS 440 with the motifs of the crawfish suitor fulfilling the king's pre-marriage tasks (akin to type SUS 560, "The Magic Ring"), is "characteristic" of Ukrainian and Belarusian tales.

 Russian scholarship suggests that East Slavic types SUS 433B and SUS 440 are closely related.
-In type SUS 433B, Царевич-рак, a woman gives birth to a crab who marries the princess; the princess burns his animal skin and has to seek him out.
+In type SUS 433B, Царевич-рак, a woman gives birth to a crawfish who marries the princess; the princess burns his animal skin and has to seek him out; she trades expensive items to spend a night with her husband and he recognizes her.

 However, in the international Aarne-Thompson-Uther Index, the tale corresponds to type ATU 425A, "The Animal (Monster) as Bridegroom": the princess burns the husband's animal skin and she must seek him out, even paying a visit to the Sun, the Moon and the Wind and gaining their help.
 The heroine is given marvellous objects on the way to her husband by the personifications of the elements, or by her helpers, and she uses them to bribe the false bride for a night with him.
 Only on the third night the heroine manages to talk to her husband and he recognizes her.